 Welcome to CANSTAR from our CEO and Managing Director, Andrew Spicer

-We have a team of 60 talented people who collect, analyse and research loans, cards, policies and products.
+We have a team of over 80 talented people who collect, analyse and research loans, cards, policies and products.
 We see consumer education as a major part of our role.
 We are trying to make our site useful and easy to use, and you will often see our research and researchers quoted in the press and on television.

 Our star ratings system is designed to help consumers increase their chances of finding the right product.
 We would encourage you to add five-star products to your shopping list.